Mark English (illustrator): Life

 On August 8, 2019, Mark English died peacefully, "after a brief illness" in Kansas City.
 He left behind four daughters; Donna, Stephanie, Emily, and Sarah, and a son, John.

 Career

 English's unique illustration style appeared in publications as TIME, Sports Illustrated, Redbook, Atlantic Monthly, Rolling Stone, McCalls, and many other corporate and pharmaceutical publications.
 He designed 14 stamps for the U.S. Postal Service, movie posters and album covers for John Denver, Julian Lennon, and The Who.

 In painting, English showcases his style in a variety of subjects, from figures, animals and florals to landscape and architecture.
 His paintings have been exhibited worldwide in galleries such as the Eleanor Ettinger Gallery in New York, Albemarle Gallery in London, Maxwell Gallery in San Francisco, and have been the subject to publication in four books, available on his website.

+Teaching

+The workshop’s structure and teaching approach later informed the development of Visual Arts Passage, which Timmy Trabon and John English created in collaboration with him to extend that educational model into an online format.

 Awards

 He has won hundreds of awards for his work and has been the most awarded illustrator in the history of the Society of Illustrators in New York City. including the 1967 Hamilton King Award from said Society of Illustrators.